Top CV Examples

 Presentations, lectures and exhibitions

-Note any events that you’ve facilitated, spoken or helped to organize.
+Note any events that you’ve facilitated, presented or helped to organize.

 9. 9